 SECTION 2.
-Department of Public Works.
-There shall be in the Town of Carver a Department of Public Works which shall have all the powers and duties from time to time vested by the general laws, town bylaws or special act in the following boards, departments and offices, or in boards, departments and offices having corresponding powers and duties in the Town of Carver, all of which powers and duties were previously held by the Board of Public Works created under the provisions of said chapter 585, to wit: park commissioners, cemetery commissions, tree warden, highway surveyor, and superintendent of shade tree management and pest control.
-Said department shall be responsible for such other matters as the Town may, as the Town Administrator, with the approval of the Board of Selectmen may determine, from time by time, including but not limited to facilities maintenance, wastewater and storm water treatment and disposal, refuse removal and recycling, any other provisions of law to the contrary notwithstanding.
+There shall be in the Town of Carver a Department of Public Works which shall have all the powers and duties that were vested in the board of public works and shall have all the powers and duties that are vested by the General Laws, town by-laws or special acts in the following boards, departments and offices or in boards, departments and offices having corresponding powers and duties in the town of Carver: park commissioners, cemetery commissioners, tree warden, highway surveyor and superintendent of shade tree management and pest control.
+The department shall be responsible for such other matters as determined by the town administrator, with the approval of the board of selectmen; provided, that said other matters may include, but shall not be limited to, facilities maintenance, wastewater and storm water treatment and disposal, refuse removal and recycling.

 SECTION 3.
-Divisions of Department of Public Works.
-Said department may consist of one or more divisions, including but not limited to a park division, cemetery division, street division and tree and moth division, or may be organized in such other manner as the Town Administrator, with the approval of the Board of Selectmen, may determine.
+The department may consist of 1 or more divisions, including but not limited to, a: park division, cemetery division, street division and tree and moth division; provided, that the department may be organized in such other manner as determined by the town administrator, with the approval of the board of selectmen.

 SECTION 4.
-Director of Department of Public Works.
-Appointment.
-Said department shall be under the supervision of a director, who shall be appointed by the Town Administrator of said Town of Carver, subject to the provisions of the bylaws of said Town of Carver, as they may be amended from time to time, applicable to the appointment by the Town Administrator of other officers of the Town, which, as of the effective date of this act, allow the Board of Selectmen, within 15 days of notice of said appointment, to reject the same.
-The Town Administrator, with the approval of the board of selectmen of said Town of Carver, may establish an employment contract with said director for salary, fringe benefits and other conditions of employment, including, but not limited to, severance pay, reimbursement for expenses incurred in the performance of the duties of office, liability insurance and conditions of discipline, termination, dismissal, reappointment, performance standards and leave.
+The department shall be supervised by a director.
+The town administrator shall appoint the director; provided, however, that said appointment shall be subject to the by-laws that provide for the appointment of officers of the town by the town administrator.
+The town administrator, with the approval of the board of selectmen, may establish an employment contract with the director for salary, fringe benefits and other conditions of employment, including, but not limited to, severance pay, reimbursement for expenses incurred in the performance of the duties of office, liability insurance and conditions of discipline, termination, dismissal, reappointment, performance standards and leave.

 SECTION 5.
-Director of Department of Public Works.
-Powers and Duties.
-Said Director shall exercise and perform, under the direction and supervision of the Town Administrator, all of the powers, rights and duties to be exercised by the department in section 2 of this act, subject, however, to any such policy directives as may be issued from time to time by the Board of Selectmen.
-The Director shall be responsible for the efficient exercise and performance of such powers, rights and duties, and shall hold office subject to the will of the Town Administrator, in consultation with said Board of Selectmen.
-Said Director shall hold no other elective or appointive office in the Town and shall not be engaged in any other business or occupation.
-The Director shall give to the Town a bond with a surety company authorized to transact business in the commonwealth as surety for the faithful performance of the Director's duties, in such sum and upon such conditions as the Town Administrator shall require.
-Said Director shall report to the Town Administrator as to the doings of the office at such times as said Administrator may require.
+The director shall exercise and perform, under the direction and supervision of the town administrator, all of the powers, rights and duties to be exercised by the department under section 2, subject to any policy directives issued by the board of selectmen.
+The director shall be responsible for the efficient exercise and performance of such powers, rights and duties and shall hold office subject to the will of the town administrator, in consultation with the board of selectmen.
+The director shall hold no other elective or appointive office in the town of Carver and shall not be engaged in any other business or occupation.
+The director shall provide the town a bond, with a surety company authorized to transact business in the commonwealth, as surety for the faithful performance of the director's duties, in such sum and upon such conditions as the town administrator shall require.
+The director shall report to the town administrator as to the doings of the office at such times as the administrator may require.

 SECTION 6.
-Lawful Successor of former Board of Public Works and Superintendent of Public Works Created by Chapter 585 of the Acts of 1971.
-No contracts or liabilities in force upon the effective date of this act shall be affected by the repeal of said chapter 585 of the Acts of 1971, and the Department of Public Works and Director of Public Works created hereunder shall in all respects be the lawful successor of such offices and department so abolished by repeal of said chapter 585.
-All records, property and equipment whatsoever of any office, department, or part thereof assigned under said chapter 585, shall by operation of law be so assigned to the department and director created hereunder.
+No contracts or liabilities in force upon the effective date of this act shall be affected by the repeal of said chapter 585 of the acts of 1971, and the department of public works and the director of public works created in this act shall in all respects be the lawful successor of the offices and departments that were abolished by repeal of said chapter 585.
+All records, property and equipment of any office, department or part thereof assigned under said chapter 585 shall, by operation of law. be assigned to the department of public works and the director of public works.